alexyingchen/accessguide/programmers.md

 ## Programmatically determined

 ### P1.
-Make information, structure, and relationships programmatically determined
+Make info & relationships programmatically determined
 > Since I’m blind, I can’t tell what the titles and sections are in an article just by looking at them.
 My screen reader figures that out for me.

 Separate structure from style so that assistive tech can understand the information hierarchy.
 Use semantic elements to convey structure (such as headers h1, h2, h3, p, a, blockquote, strong, em).
-If semantic structure is not available, use text to convey the structure.

 **Disabilities**: physical, visual
 **WCAG number + conformance**: 1.3.1 A